-- a) the revocation of banking license pursuant to section 6 of the BWG; - b) the exercise of powers of supervision pursuant to section 70 of the BWG, such as information requests, special audits and audits by the Oesterreichische Nationalbank (Austrian National Bank) or prohibiting the continuation of business operations in whole or in part; and - c) imposing business supervision pursuant to section 83 para 1 of the BWG, or filing for insolvency proceedings. - (21) In the circumstances concerning the Institution, [...].
+- (21) In the circumstances concerning the Institution, it is understood that the actions necessary to comply with this Decision entail the application of the bankruptcy proceedings, as appropriate, under Austrian law.
 This understanding is in line with the objectives and the role of the resolution framework, established by Regulation (EU) No 806/2014 and Directive 2014/59/EU.
 It follows from this framework that the winding up of a failing institution through normal insolvency proceedings should be considered before resolution tools are applied.7 Along these lines, where an institution may not be placed under resolution on the ground that the public interest test is not met, the relevant entity will be wound up in an orderly manner in accordance with the applicable national law which, provided that the Institution is materially insolvent, is the winding up in the course of bankruptcy proceedings.8 - (22) In the light of the above, in the present situation, bankruptcy proceedings pursuant to the IO are deemed to constitute the 'normal insolvency proceedings' within the meaning of Article 2(1)(47) of Directive 2014/59/EU.
-This is without prejudice to the rights and powers of the NRA to exercise its responsibilities in accordance with applicable national law. - (23) In addition, it is recalled that, in the present case, the ECB's failing or likely to fail ("FOLTF") assessment also confirms that "there are objective elements to support a determination that the Institution will in the near future be unable to pay its debts or other liabilities as they fall due, in accordance with Article 18(4)(c) of Regulation (EU) No 806/2014". [...].9
+This is without prejudice to the rights and powers of the NRA to exercise its responsibilities in accordance with applicable national law. - (23) In addition, it is recalled that, in the present case, the ECB's failing or likely to fail ("FOLTF") assessment also confirms that "there are objective elements to support a determination that the Institution will in the near future be unable to pay its debts or other liabilities as they fall due, in accordance with Article 18(4)(c) of Regulation (EU) No 806/2014".
+It is inferred therefrom, that the Institution can no longer be relied upon to fulfil its obligations towards its creditors [...]